prologin/sadm/docs/source/setup.rst

 ``stechec2-makefiles``.
 We will intall them using the ``prologin`` Arch Linux repository::

-  pacman -S prologin/stechec2 prologin/stechec2-makefiles -r /export/nfsroot_staging
+  pacman -S prologin/stechec2 prologin/stechec2-makefiles -r /export/nfsroot_mnt

 .. note::

-  The rfs setup script (``setup_nfs_export.sh``, ran by ``install.py rfs_nfs_sadm``, alredy did this step.
+  The rfs setup script (``setup_nfs_export.sh``, ran by ``install.py rfs_nfs_sadm``) already ran the following commands, we still list them for reference.

 Then, still for the users machines, install ``workernode``::

-  arch-chroot /export/nfsroot/
+  arch-chroot /export/nfsroot_mnt/
   cd sadm
   python install.py workernode
   systemctl enable workernode
   exit # get out of the chroot

-You may now reboot a user machine and check that the service is started and that the worker is registered to the master.
+You may now reboot a user machine and check that the service is started (``systemctl status workernode.service``) and that the worker is registered to the master.

 You should now be able to upload matches to ``concours/`` (you have to enable it see , see :ref:`enable_contest_services`), see them dispatched by